CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 There are multiple approaches available to migrating data with CloudM Migrate.
 The following approach will prestage email and documents older then 30 days as a  batch.
 This will be followed by a Delta Sync for recent data after DNS cutover for a complete lossless migration.

+This apporach eliminates user confusion from recent items being moved as they created and catagorized.
+The result will be a more accurate account of recent changes on the destination.
+CloudM Migrate doesn't duplicate emails or documents.

+Once an email is migrated it is not moved again or updated on the destination even if it has changed on the source.

+Documents are not duplicated, but maybe overwritten based on either the Creation Date or Modified Date.

 ### Creating the First Batch

-It's recommended to wait at least 24 hours post-provisioning the destination before you start migrating data.
+It's recommended to wait at least 24 hours post-provisioning the destination before you start migrating data as replication for the tenant can take some time.

-Select the Filter option and the select Users and the select create Batch.
+Ther are mutiple methods for manipulatuing item lists.
+For this guide, Select the Filter option, select Users, check box thing and the select create Batch.

 Select all users in scope on Step 3 using the first column header.
-Select the Migrate column header to enable all users to migrate.
 Validate all the item types are selected in the right most columns.

 ### Date Ranges for the First Batch